vasu018/MMLite-MME-LB-FW-Microservices/README.md

 # Microservices-based cellular core architecture for LTE MME

-For Documentation please refer to the docs[docs] Folder.
+For Documentation please refer to the docs Folder.

 openNetVM-based architecture with Shared CPUs for cellular core.